AdobeDocs/experience-platform.en/help/destinations/api/connect-activate-batch-destinations.md

 **Response**

-Look for a 202 OK response.
+Look for a 202 Accepted response.
 No response body is returned.
 To validate that the request was correct, see the next step, [Validate the dataflow](#validate-dataflow).

 ## Validate the dataflow {#validate-dataflow}